 - well, that's just the other side of the same coin, honey.

-As a depth coach, I'm not interested in surface changes that
+As a developmental coach, I'm not interested in surface changes that

 aren't accompanied by an inner shift.
 If you don't look at the